-Never run in the road if there is a pavement you can use.
+Never run in the road if there is a safer pavement you can use.

-Take special care at road junctions.
-Look and listen and do not assume drivers have seen you
+Take special care at road junctions and when crossing roads.
+Look and listen and do not assume drivers have seen you.
+Its better to stay alive than to achieve a P.B.!

 Keep an eye out for bicycles and other pedestrians when crossing roads – remember these do not make much noise.

 Do not be so focused on achieving a particular time that it becomes dangerous.
-Stop your watch at major road junctions so you will not be attempted to risk dangerous crossings.
+Stop your watch at major road junctions if you are fixated on timing so you will not be attempted to risk dangerous crossings.

 Dogs: If a dog looks likely to give chase or attack then stop running and act calm.
 Do not make eye contact.